marlhakizi/Greetings/README.md

 **Greetings** is here to help you out!

-It is a basic web application that takes in a user input and returns the right meal time.
+It is a basic Flask application that takes in a user input and returns the right meal time.

 It was built using: